marczz/git-memo/source/merge.rst

 Merging
 -------

--  In a failed merge an unmerged path `file` contains the combined unmerged file, and `git diff` will show a *combined diff* which show differences with the two parents.

-   The two parents and their common  base form the three stages of the
+-  The two parents and their common  base form the three stages of the
    merge:

    -  ``git show :1:file`` is the ``base`` we have the difference as